 NHS Health Check

-The check will take between 20-30 minutes and will involve the health professional asking you a few simple questions regarding your family history and lifestyle choices which may be putting your health at risk.
-The health professional will also make a note of your height, weight, age, sex and ethnicity as well as test your blood pressure.
-They will also complete a simple blood test to check your cholesterol level.
+The check will take between 20-30 minutes.
+This will involve the health professional asking you a few simple questions.
+They will take your blood pressure, height and weight.
+The health professional will also complete a simple blood test to check your cholesterol level.

 How do I get my free NHS Health Check?

-You can have an NHS Health Check if you're aged 40-74 and you haven't had a stroke, or don't already have heart disease, diabetes or kidney disease.
+You can have an NHS Health Check if you're aged 40-74.
+You also must not have had a stroke, or don't already have heart disease, diabetes or kidney disease.

-If this applies to you, you can expect to receive a letter from your GP inviting you for an NHS Health Check every five years.
+If this applies to you, you can expect to receive a letter from your GP.
+They will invite you for an NHS Health Check every five years.

 What should I do if I feel unwell now?